frosalesoffic/GCDand4bitfulladder-Verilog-Cadence/README.md

 # GCDand4bitfulladder-Verilog-Cadence
-Cration of a GCD and 4 Bit Full adder using tools like Cadence to simulate Verilog code.
+Creation of a GCD and 4 Bit Full adder using tools like Cadence to simulate Verilog code.
 Fernando Rosales

 862086644